yugabyte/platform-go-client/docs/BackupTableParams.md

 ### NewBackupTableParams

-`func NewBackupTableParams(creatingUser Users, platformUrl string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, storageConfigUUID string, timeTakenPartial int64, ) *BackupTableParams`
+`func NewBackupTableParams(creatingUser Users, platformUrl string, platformVersion string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, storageConfigUUID string, timeTakenPartial int64, ) *BackupTableParams`

 NewBackupTableParams instantiates a new BackupTableParams object This constructor will assign default values to properties that have it defined,